blackjk3/html5-game-fundamentals/README.md

 Web games until very recently were almost exclusively built on platforms using browser plugins.
 Adobe Flash was king with other plugins like Unity filling out the market.
 With almost unbelievable performance updates to JavaScript engines, the bitmap drawing capabilities of canvas, and powerful new CSS3 features, the dream of building an entire game without plugins is becoming a reality.
 Building a game exclusively using web technologies presents a set of challenges, however, the landscape is changing at an alarming pace.
 New specs and API's seem to be coming out on a daily basis, and browser vendors are aggressively implementing these new features.
 It is an exciting time to be a creative JavaScript developer!

 The aim of this book is to highlight some common gaming practices and how those practices can relate when building a game with HTML5, JavaScript, and CSS.
+Note: The source code for the accompanying examples can be found in the examples folder of this GitHub repository.

 ## <a name="thebasics">The Basics</a>
 Like any detailed subject, gaming has some basic principles that can be useful when getting started.
 HTML5 games in particular have a few different options and depending on what you choose, they have very different possibilities and limitations.

 ### <a name="thebasics-dom">DOM</a>
 The first option we will explore when building an HTML5 game is a DOM based game.
-When HTML5 games are mentioned, your first thought, like mine, is most likely centered around building a canvas based game.
+When HTML5 games are mentioned, your first thought, like mine, is most likely centered on building a canvas-based game.
 Sometimes this is not best option.
 Believe it or not DOM based games in some instances can have better performance than canvas.
 This is especially true in the mobile space where canvas is most likely not hardware accelerated.

 ### What is DOM?
 The document object model, as described by Wikipedia is a "is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents" [1](http://en.wikipedia.org/wiki/Document_Object_Model).
-Back in Flash, there was there was a technique called screen invalidation that would mark areas of the screen that needed to be refreshed based on the objects on the stage and how they were moving.
+Back in Flash, there was a technique called screen invalidation that would mark areas of the screen that needed to be refreshed based on the objects on the stage and how they were moving.
 The browser handles this process in a similar way.
 Browser layout engines will listen for changes to the DOM and will repaint or reflow the page accordingly.
 So what does this mean for writing games?
 It means that the browser is going to do the work of repainting the screen for you when objects change.
 This can be beneficial for simple games where there are a few number of elements or updates are happening infrequently.
 Board, card, and tile games can be good candidates as DOM based games.
 Another added benefit of building DOM based games is that there is already large number of developers that are currently building client applications entirely in JavaScript.
 These developers already have the skillset required to start building DOM games without having to learn how to manipulate the canvas element.

 ### <a name="thebasics-canvas">Canvas</a>

 Canvas is an HTML element that is bitmap based and can be drawn to using JavaScript.
 A simple analogy is to think of a canvas element like an etch-a-sketch.
 You can continue drawing to the canvas context, adding detail, until you decide to clear the canvas.
 Clearing the canvas is equivalent to shaking an etch-a-sketch clean.
-One issue to note, is we will need a separate mechanism to keep track of objects that have been painted to canvas or have been cleared from canvas.
-This is because canvas only paints to a context, it does not retain any information or properties on that object, such as width, height, rotation scale, etc.
+One issue to note is we will need a separate mechanism to keep track of objects that have been painted to canvas or have been cleared from canvas.
+This is because canvas only paints to a context; it does not retain any information or properties on that object, such as width, height, rotation scale, etc.

 <center><img src="http://upload.wikimedia.org/wikipedia/commons/b/be/EtchASketch10-23-2004.jpg" width="450" height="350" style="border-radius: 7px; margin: 10px;"></center>

 ### Canvas Basics
 In order to start drawing on a canvas we need access to a canvas context.
 There are two separate contexts.
 One context is for 2D drawing, and a second context is an experimental context for 3D and WebGL.
 For the basics we will start by adding a canvas element and getting a 2D context.

 ```html
 <html>